HantosNorbert/Raymarching-in-Jack/media/AppendixB.md

 ![result](result.png)

-The final image Jack produces with $8 \times 8$ ordered dithering.
+The final image we produce, with an $8 \times 8$ ordered dithering.

 &nbsp;